CambrayTheYido/cambot/README.md

 This runs once a week on a sunday and collects my top albums I have been listening to on Spotify.
 This then collects as many albums as it can before hitting the 140 character limit.

-### topAlbumUpdate

-This is run every 30 mins and checks if my most listened to album of the last 7 days has changed from what it last tweeted.

-### topArtistUpdate
+### top_information_update.py

-This is run every 30 mins and checks if my most listened to artist of the last 7 days has changed from what it last tweeted.
+This is run every 30 mins and checks if my most listened to artist, track, or artist of the last 7 days has changed from what it last tweeted.

-### topTrackUpdate.py

-This is run every 30 mins and checks if my most listened to track of the last 7 days has changed from what it last tweeted.

 ### topTracksLongTerm.py